 You should begin reading the textbook, which is available

 on-line at http://math.hws.edu/javanotes.
 During the first week of the term,

 we will go over some of the introductory material in Chapter 1

 fairly quickly.
-Although we will not cover all of Chapter 1 in class, you should definitely read the
+We will cover only a part of Chapter 1 in class, but it is a good idea to read the

 The required reading for the first week also includes the

 Second Week: January 27, 29, and 31